 Is wax bad for your hair?

-By itself, styling wax doesn’t have any particularly negative effects, but it can cause some problems if not handled correctly.
+By itself, just like using gel on hair, styling wax doesn’t have any particularly negative effects, but it can cause some problems if not handled correctly.

 The biggest problems with using hair wax are:

 Wax build up is what happens when you don’t wash hair wax out properly.
 Because wax tends to be insoluble in water, you need to use a deep cleaning shampoo to get rid of it.

 If it’s not removed thoroughly, a mixture of wax and scalp oil can build up on your scalp.
 Between washes, this mixture begins to oxidize and break down into potentially irritating substances.
 This could have a few effects: